Enshrouded (Early Access)

 • The deformable terrain means you can actually build a base inside a mountain, unlike Valheim which only lets you deform downwards

-• The huge world map is hand crafted, which makes it actually interesting to explore
+• The huge world map is hand crafted, which makes it actually interesting to explore.
+There are tons of things to discover and it's really rewarding

 • Melee, ranged and magic builds, or something in between